JavaScript: Arrays — Array Methods

 It's a common idea to iterate over an array and map each of its elements onto a new element.
 These mapped elements are put in a new array.

 For instance, suppose we have a list of positive integers.
-We could create a list of squares outt= of it by mapping each integer to the square of that integer.
-Similarly, we could even obtain a list of cubes using this same list of positive integers.
+We could create a list of squares out of it by mapping each integer to the square of that integer.
+Similarly, we could even obtain a list of cubes.

-In JavaScript, we could use the map() method to create a new array based on a given array with a mapping function.
+In JavaScript, we use the map() method to create a new array based on a given array, with a mapping function.

 The map() method takes a function and returns a new array comprised of elements returned by the function for each element of the calling array.